mlrun/mlrun/docs/feature-store/feature-sets.md

 Note that you can also create a custom `source` to access various databases or data sources.

 ### Target stores
-By default the feature sets are stored as both parquet file for training and as a key value table (in the Iguazio MLOps platform) for online serving. <br>
+By default, the feature sets are stored as both parquet file for training and as a key value table (in the Iguazio MLOps platform or a Redis DB) for online serving. <br>
-The parquet file is ideal for fetching large set of data for training while the key value is ideal for an online application since it supports low latency data retrieval based on key access. <br>
+The parquet file is ideal for fetching large set of data for training while the key value is ideal for an online application since it supports low latency data retrieval based on key access.

+The Redis online target is called, in MLRun, `RedisNoSqlTarget`.
+RedisNoSqlTarget and NoSqlTarget have identical functionality except for:
+- The `RedisNoSqlTarget` does not support the spark engine, only the storey engine.
+- The `RedisNoSqlTarget` accepts path parameter in the form `<redis|rediss>://[<username>]:[<password>]@<host>[:port]` for example: `rediss://:abcde@localhost:6379` creates a redis target, where:
+   - The client/server protocol (rediss) is TLS protected (vs. "redis" if no TLS is established)
+   - The server is password protected (password="abcde")
+   - The server location is localhost port 6379.
+- A default path can be configured in redis.url config (mlrun client has priority over mlrun server), and can be overwritten by `MLRUN_REDIS__URL` env var.
+- Two types of Redis servers are supported: "StandAlone" and "Cluster" (no need to specify the server type in the config).
+- RedisNoSqlTarget and NoSqlTarget cannot be used at the same time (as two targets of the same feature set).

 ```{admonition} Note
 When working with the Iguazio MLOps platform the default feature set storage location is under the "Projects" container: <project name>/fs/.. folder.